List of Disenchantment characters: Queen Dagmar

 Queen Dagmar (voiced by Sharon Horgan) is Bean's mother and Zøg's first wife.
-She was killed when Bean was just a little girl, because her wine was poisoned.
+She was turned to stone when Bean was just a little girl, because her wine was poisoned.
 However, in "Dreamland Falls", Luci makes an important discovery and realizes that it was actually Dagmar who poisoned the wine, which was meant for Zøg, but Bean accidentally switched their glasses.
 In the penultimate episode of part one, Bean chooses to bring Dagmar back to life with the Eternity Pendant instead of Elfo, not knowing Dagmar's true intentions.
 Bean boards a boat with Dagmar and they head to Maru, leaving most of Dreamland turned to stone.

 In part two, Dagmar introduces Bean to the rest of her family (Cloyd, Rebecca, and Jerry) but then tries to nail a crown to her head to make her the queen of Maru.
 Bean escapes and seemingly kills Dagmar, but she keeps appearing in her dreams, telling her she was meant for something bigger and even giving her a strange music box that Bean cannot get rid of.
 In the end of the season, Bean is about to be burned at the stake but instead falls through the ground and ends up in the Catacombs, a series of tunnels running under the Dreamland castle, and meets a still-alive Dagmar.
 In part three, Bean, Elfo, and Luci escape Dagmar, but she returns in the end to Dreamland and takes Bean to marry a mysterious man.

-In part four, Dagmar attempted to marry off Bean to the Devil, who was revealed to be the “mysterious man” shown at the very end of part three.
-However, Bean cut open Dagmar’s arm as part of the process to officiate the marriage and made her the one who married the Devil.
+In part four, Dagmar attempted to marry off Bean to the Devil, who was revealed to be the "mysterious man" shown at the very end of part three.
+However, Bean cut open Dagmar's hand as part of the process to officiate the marriage and made her the one who married the Devil.
 Dagmar is invited by Bad Bean to the castle.
-Once Bean’s ruse is discovered, she becomes livid and accidentally knocks out Bean.
+Once Bean's ruse is discovered, she becomes livid and accidentally knocks out Bean.
 Dagmar then dumps an unconscious Bean into the ocean, all the while apathetic to what she did.

+In part five, she becomes immortal, but is defeated by her daughter and imprisoned in a cage hanging from a cliff by Satan forever as punishment for what she did.